High-speed rail: United States

-Amtrak's Acela Express (reaching 150 mph), Northeast Regional, Keystone Service, Silver Star, Vermonter and certain MARC Penn Line express trains (the three reaching 125 mph) are currently the only high-speed services on the American continent according to the American definition, although they are not considered high-speed by international standards.
-These services are all limited to the Northeast Corridor.
-The Acela Express links Boston, New York City, Philadelphia, Baltimore, and Washington, D.C., and while Northeast Regional trains travel the whole of the same route, but make more station stops.
-All other high-speed rail services travel over portions of the route.
+Amtrak's Acela (reaching 160 mph), Northeast Regional, Keystone Service, Pennsylvanian, Carolinian, Silver Star, Vermonter, Crescent, Palmetto, Cardinal, Brightline, and MARC Penn Line express trains (the remaining reaching 125 mph) are currently the only high-speed services on the American continent according to the American definition, although some are not considered high-speed by some international standards (except for the Acela).
+These services are all limited to the Northeast Corridor, except for Brightline.
+The Acela links Boston, New York City, Philadelphia, Baltimore, and Washington, D.C., and while Northeast Regional trains travel the same route and other branches, it makes more station stops.
+All other high-speed rail services travel over portions of that route.

 As of 2024, there are two high-speed rail projects under construction in the United States.
 The California High-Speed Rail project, eventually linking the 5 largest cities in California, is planned to have its first operating segment, between Merced and Bakersfield, begin passenger service as soon as 2030.
-The Brightline West project is planned to be privately operated and link the Las Vegas Valley and Rancho Cucamonga in the Greater Los Angeles area, with service set to begin in as soon as 2028.
+The Brightline West project is planned to be privately operated and link the Las Vegas Valley and Rancho Cucamonga in the Greater Los Angeles area, with service set to begin in 2028.